On the Prediction Performance of the Lasso: ``Slow'' rates accounting for high correlations

 The following slow rate bound is the main result of this section. \begin{theorem} Let $T\subset [p]$ be a set of indices and let $\delta>0,~\gamma\geq 1$ be constants.
 Then, if the tuning parameter $\lambda$ is not smaller than $\gamma\sigma^*\rho_{T}\sqrt{2\log(p/\delta)/n}$, the Lasso~\eqref{lasso} fulfills

 with probability at least $1-2\delta$. \end{theorem}

-The factor $\rho_T$ in the lower bound for the tuning parameter $\lambda$ makes this theorem particularly interesting.
-Slow rate bounds can be derived using the proofs in~\cite{SunZhang} (see Equation (\ref{eq:slow1})), but they involve tuning parameters of order $\sqrt{\log(p)/n}$.
+The factor $\rho_T$ (defined in Equation~\eqref{mainquantity}) in the lower bound for the tuning parameter $\lambda$ makes this theorem particularly interesting.
+Slow rate bounds can be derived using the proofs in~\cite{SunZhang}, but they involve tuning parameters of order $\sqrt{\log(p)/n}$.
 Theorem~\ref{thm:4} allows for considerably smaller tuning parameters if the variables are correlated; this then leads to rates in between the classical slow rates and fast rates of order (neglecting logarithmic factors) $\sqrt{s/n}$ and ${s/n}$, respectively.
 Theorem~\ref{thm:4} implies in particular fast rates for highly correlated covariates:

 \begin{corollary} Assume that $T_n\subset [p]$ is as set of indices (that may depend on the sample size $n$) such that all covariates $\{\bx^j:j\in [p]\}$ are very close to the linear span of the set of vectors $\{\bx^j:j\in T_n\}$ in the sense that $\rho_{T_n} \lesssim n^{-r}$ for a positive constant $r>0$.
 Then, if the tuning parameter satisfies $\lambda\ge c\sigma^*\sqrt{{\log(p)/n^{2r+1}}}$ for a sufficiently large constant $c>0$, the Lasso~\eqref{lasso} fulfills